If you work in professional services, you know it costs a lot to lose a client.

 The challenge lies in diagnosing dissatisfaction proactively and addressing the root cause in a client-centric way.
 Without understanding the reasons for client unhappiness, firms risk investing in scattergun solutions that fail to address core issues.
 Worse, dissatisfaction left unchecked can lead to lost revenue and even damage the firm’s reputation.

-Client feedback can help firms identify and address dissatisfaction.
+One of the most effective ways to deal with unhappy customers is through structured client feedback.
+Client feedback enables firms to identify and address dissatisfaction.
 It allows firms to go beyond assumptions, leveraging data to uncover critical insights.

 Feedback can take many forms, from structured surveys to informal conversations.
 The key lies in gathering insights consistently and analysing them systematically.
 This can help firms identify patterns in client responses and recognise recuring issues that need addressing before it’s too late.